Measuring Learning Effectiveness

 The degree to which targeted outcomes occur as a result of the training

 Let’s assume that the training consists of a 1 to 2-hour session to explain a line of new clothing products to store sales reps.
-In particular, you want the sales reps to understand the new clothing line.
-And the advantages of this line over other products to increase sales.
+In particular, you want the sales reps to understand the new clothing line and the advantages of this line over other products to increase sales.

 The next part of the training evaluation could be a short quiz testing their knowledge of the products.
-This could be using multiple-choice questions to test knowledge about the features of the products.
+It could be using multiple-choice questions to test knowledge about the features of the products.
 Or advantages of them over similar products.

 The third part determines if they can apply the knowledge they have learned when they are back working.
 One way to do this is to have their supervisor observe their interactions with customers.
-The added benefit of this is that the supervisor can also provide coaching and feedback.
+The added benefit is that the supervisor can also provide coaching and feedback.

 A better model for training evaluations in less transactional situations is Will Thalheimer’s LTEM.
 This model is described below.